seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

-# Basic installation of a SeaTable Server
+# Single-Node installation of a SeaTable Server

 Alright, let's dive in.
 This article will guide you through the process of installing a basic SeaTable server with a Caddy web server.
 By the end of this article, your new SeaTable server will be accessible via HTTPS with your custom domain.
 To begin, open a root shell on your server.